lwjohnst86/analyzing-cohorts-course/chapter1.md

 `@instructions`
 - Exclude (with `!`) observations where `followup_visit_number` is equal to 1 *and* where `prevalent_chd` is equal to 1.
-- Count the number of cases by visit to confirm that they have been dropped.
+- Count the number of observations to make sure that patients with CHD at the first visit were dropped.

 `@hint`
 - Filtering logic has the form `variable == condition`, for instance `followup_visit_number == 1`.